nishantsah08/public_html/parliament_policies/policies/01_DATA_PRIVACY_POLICY.md

 - Financial records will be retained in accordance with Indian law.
 - Personal data for tenants will be archived upon off-boarding and securely deleted after a defined period, unless required for legal or financial reasons.

+## 6. Automated Processing of Personal Data

+- The **Verification AI** is authorized to autonomously process tenant-submitted documents, including Aadhar cards and photographs, for the sole purpose of identity verification.
+- This process is fully automated.
+The AI is programmed to handle data securely and to delete temporary files after processing.
+- All automated processing is logged and audited by the Auditor AI.